1920 Rock Island Independents season: Game 1: vs. St. Paul Ideals

-To start its 1920 season, the Independents played the first game in the history of the league against the non-APFA St. Paul Ideas.
+To start its 1920 season, the Independents played the first game in the history of the league against the non-APFA St. Paul Ideals.
 This was the Ideals' second game of the season, coming off a 14–7 victory the week prior.
 Coach Flanigan had Fred Chicken, Bobby Marshall, and Freeman Fitzgerald—the 1919 Independents' main stars—in reserve in case he needed to play them.
 The Independents shutout the Ideals, winning 48–0.
 Every touchdown by the Independents were rushing.
 In the first quarter, Ed Novak and Chicken both scored; Novak and Jerry Mansfield scored in the second quarter.
 The Independents scored 14 points in the third quarter with touchdowns from Ray Kuehl and Mansfield.
 In the final quarter, Kuehl scored the Independents' last points of the game.